whad-team/whad-client/doc/source/cli/ble/ble-periph.rst

 Configuring a peripheral
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We can create a custom BLE peripheral profile with the interactive shell.
-So let's get
-an interactive session from `wble-periph`:
+`wble-periph` exposes an interactive shell that provides all the required features
+to create a GATT peripheral with services and characteristics.
+It must be started
+with the specific interface you want to use (in this case *hci0*):

 .. code-block:: text

-    $ wble-periph -i hci0 interactive
+    $ wble-periph -i hci0
     wble-periph>

 First, we add a generic service (*Generic Access*):